MeetAnithaVarghese/drh-sql-page/README.md

 ## Overview

 The `drh-deidentification.sql` performs the deidentification of the columns in the study data converted tables.
-The `drh-sqlpage-views.sql` creates the database views which shall be used in SQLPage preview.
-The `orchestrate-drh-vv.sql` performs the verification and validation on the study data tables.
+The `stateless-drh-surveilr.sql` creates the database views which shall be used in SQLPage preview.
+The `orchestrate-drh-vv.sql` performs the verification and validation on the study data tables.(TODO)

 ## Getting Started